Grazulex/laravel-snapshot/README.md

 </div>

 > [!WARNING]
-> **🚧 Package en construction** - Ce package est actuellement en développement et n'est pas encore prêt pour la production.
-L'API peut changer sans préavis.
+> **🚧 Work in Progress** - This package is currently under development and is not yet ready for production use.
+The API may change without notice.

 ## Overview